-- Maintain your mental and physical balance.
-If you are overworked and lack proper sleep, exercise or diet, you will make you a poor candidate for the executive boardroom.
-Check out the Bullet Proof Executive for great health tips. - 9.
+- 8. Maintain your mental and physical balance.
+If you are overworked and lack proper sleep, exercise or diet, you will make you a poor candidate for the executive boardroom. - 9.
 Expect to grow.
 Like crazy.
 Sometimes in ways least expected.
 Your professional growth is limited only by your imagination.
 Dialogue with the President or CEO about your career expectations.
 Get their support for your career growth in advance.
 Use "up front" contracts.
 Memoralize your understandings in a memo. - 10.
 Be prepared to address other people's judgment about the human resource function.
 For example, some people may feel that "human resources is simply an administrative function" or "you don't know about business."
 Know what emotional nonsense to expect and how you will respond to it - in advance.